 Research at Tata Steel

 Tata Steel undertook an in-house research initiative in 1972.
 A 10 TPD pilot plant was installed to study the feasibility of such a process route.
-After successful operations, the process was patented in 1978 as TISCO Direct Reduction (TDR) technology, which was later commercialised with the commissioning of Tata Sponge Iron Limited.
+After successful operations, the process was patented in 1978 as TISCO Direct Reduction (TDR) technology, which was later commercialised with the commissioning of Tata Steel LP Iron Limited.